OutSystems/docs-odc/src/error/frge/os-frge-ast-40007.md

 ---
 summary: "The input data is incorrect.
-We have found the following error(s): <errors>"
+We have found the following error(s) <errors>"
 tags:
 guid: 1407cb00-c075-4092-b832-6ce935706fbe
 locale: en-us